-When Stephanie J. Block plays the “bad ass” mature Cher, the musical is in good hands.
+Cher’s lifespan is divided between three actors and when Stephanie J. Block plays the “bad ass” mature Cher; the show is in good hands.
 Additionally, Jarrod Spector rather successfully captures Sonny’s comedic timing and Italian swagger.
-But the results are more mixed when two other actors take on Cher as a young woman, Michaela Diamond and Teal Wicks as “smart mouth.”
+However, results are more mixed when Michaela Diamond plays Cher as a young woman and Teal Wicks portrays “smart mouth.”

-Besides singing along, the audience ogled the sparkling, form fitting outfits that plunged down the front, slit up the sides, slashed down the back and only to be topped by headpieces that rivaled Nefritit’s crowns.
+Besides singing along, the audience ogled the sparkling, form fitting outfits that plunged down the front, slit up the sides, slashed down the back and topped by headpieces rivaling Nefertiti’s crowns.

 EYE ON THE ARTS, NY -- Celia Ipiotis